Trail update 4/9/2025

 Looking for a walk that’s off the beaten path?
 Search no further than the 57-acre Armentrout Preserve in Whitpain Township.
 This quiet preserve features young and old forests as well as sweeping meadows and natural, unpaved trails for walkers and equestrians.
 Here you’ll see several kinds of habitats and feel immersed in nature.

 When you arrive at Armentrout, choose between two walking paths.
-The Milkweed loop trail is 0.6 miles long and begins on the east side of the parking lot.
-This loop connects with the Camp Woods trail via a trail that crosses a private driveway at 410 Morris Road.
+The Milkweed Loop is a 0.6 mile trail that begins on the east side of the parking lot.
+This loop connects with the Camp Woods trail after crossing a private driveway at 410 Morris Road.
 The Horseways/Whitpain trail through the woods is just over 1 mile and begins on the west side of the parking lot.
 Both trails offer hilly terrain.

 After walking, take advantage of the picnic table at the intersection of the two trails for a snack or water break.
 Please note, bathrooms and drinking water are not available at this preserve.
 The parking lot is a medium-sized gravel lot and spaces are not marked.